tivrfoa/new-derive/README.md

 And it's funny that it has the same name, but swapped:
 [derive-new](https://github.com/nrc/derive-new/tree/master)

-It's more powerful than this one, because it handles default values, generic struct, enums and `PhantomData`.
+It's more powerful than this one, because it handles default values, enums and `PhantomData`.

 ## Using it